meddra/portfolio/README.md

 I understand the importance of effective teamwork and open communication in delivering successful projects.
 I am always eager to learn from others, share knowledge, and contribute to a positive and productive team environment.

-My next career goal is to obtain the ISTQB certification and acquire proficiency in API testing.
+My next career goal is to acquire proficiency in API testing.

 ## CV